superpowers/docs.superpowers-html5.com/pages/en/4_development/3_building-superpowers.md

 # To rebuild only parts of Superpowers, you can filter paths
 npm run build game

+# To build in verbose mode
+# (Notice you need twice the double dashes)
+npm run build -- --verbose
 ```

 ## Enabling development mode